Review: Strange Sally Diamond by Liz Nugent

 Pamela Dorman Books | 2021

-Filed Under: Officer Doofy, Reporting for Duty
+Filed Under: Officer Doofy, reporting for duty!

 The hype.
 That cover.
 The synopsis.
 Damnnnn was I excited to read this one, but it just didn’t live up to the high spooky gothic bar that was definitely set by… me, I guess?
 I mean seriously, that cover!
+But also, Reese Witherspoon.
+She can’t be trusted.

-But if it wasn’t fine and normal, it would be super tacky and maybe borderline disrespectful.
-I don’t know why anyone would make a hotel like this.
-But would I stay there given the chance?
-100% yes.
 Let’s be honest, staying in an old sanatorium sounds fun as hell.
 It’s distasteful sure, but hello, I’m definitely hoping to run into a ghost or two.
-I would be walking around this hotel at 2am doing EVPs like I’m on a Discovery+ show with Jack Osbourne.
-And if some Beetlejuice-style dance choreo to doesn’t happen, my Google review is going to be strongly worded.
-I promise you that, Mister tally man.
+I would be walking around this hotel at 2am doing EVPs like I’m on a Discovery+ show.

 Continue reading “Review: The Sanatorium by Sarah Pearse”